-On 26th January 2022, LBBW announced plans to Berlin Hyp, which remains subject to regulatory and owner approvals; the transaction is expected to close in summer 2022.
-The acquisition of Berlin Hyp by LBBW leads to the break-up of the banking group within S-Erwerbsgesellschaft, which remains the owner of LBB.
-The transaction follows an industrial logic of consolidating commercial real estate lending activities under the roof of LBBW while preserving LBB as regional savings bank under the ultimate ownership of the German savings bank sector.
+On 26 January 2022, LBBW announced plans to acquire Berlin Hyp, which remains subject to regulatory and owner approvals; the transaction is likely to close in summer 2022.
+The acquisition of Berlin Hyp by LBBW leads to the breakup of the banking group within S-Erwerbsgesellschaft, which remains the owner of LBB.
+The transaction follows an industrial logic of consolidating CRE lending activities under the roof of LBBW while preserving LBB as regional savings bank under the ultimate ownership of the German savings bank sector.

-The transaction results in diluting credit benefits: For Berlin Hyp, the acquisition by a lower rated entity exerts potential downwards rating pressure.
+The transaction results in diluting credit benefits.
+For Berlin Hyp, the acquisition by a lower-rated entity exerts potential downward rating pressure.